-Acute Lymphocytic Leukemia in India
+Acute Lymphocytic Leukemia and Cost in India

 Acute lymphocytic leukemia, also known as acute lymphoblastic leukemia and acute lymphoid leukemia is the cancer of the white blood cells.
 The abnormal increase in the number of immature white blood cells, called lymphoblasts, damage and kill the other healthy cells in the bone marrow.
 It spreads to other organs as well.

 Here we list most frequently asked information about Acute Lymphocytic Leukemia Treatment.
 In case you have any further questions or would like any other assistance, feel free to write to us.

 Classification of Acute Lymphocytic Leukemia

 The subtypes of acute lymphocytic leukemia are defined by the type of lymphocyte cells affected and how mature they are.Following is the classification of ALL:

 B-cell ALL: Healthy B-cell lymphocytes produce antibodies.When acute lymphocytic leukemia affects the B-cells then it is categorized as B-cell ALL.
 Types of B-cell ALL are listed below:

 Early pre-B ALL

 Mature B-cell ALL

 T-cell ALL: T-cells are also a type of lymphocyte that takes part in the immune response.
 The sub-categories of T-cell ALL are: